 Read all of Section B and this section before attempting any procedure.
-Pay particular attention to all Notices, Cautions, Dangers and Warnings...
+Pay particular attention to Notices, Cautions, Warnings and Dangers.

 The brake adjuster mechanism must expand and release fully to function.
 Under light usage this may not occur, even though the vehicle stops acceptably.
 The adjuster functions most consistently with aggressive braking.